Newly unveiled research chairs take aim at diversity gap in Canadian science

 The fourth research chair named is Caroline Colijn, a Canadian mathematician currently based at Imperial College London, where she analyzes genetic data on pathogens with the aim of designing ways to control infections.
 Dr. Colijn checks off a number of boxes when it comes to the kind of people the government said it hoped to attract when it launched the Canada 150 Research chair.
 High on the list was providing opportunities to repatriate Canadian scientists working abroad.

 "My colleagues who know about the scheme say things like, 'Wow – that's how you celebrate your 150th?
-I want to live there,'" Dr. Colijn said.
+I want to live there,'" said Dr. Colijn, who will be heading to Simon Fraser University in Vancouver.

 With relatively short notice, universities scrambled to get in their bids for the chairs over the summer, with some administrators quietly asking whether it made sense to conduct such a search so hastily.
 Nevertheless, there was no shortage of candidates for the chairs.
 Universities with proposed hires who rose to the top in the competition were given the green light to begin making offers in late November.